1889 Louisville Colonels season

 The 1889 Louisville Colonels season was a season in American baseball.
 The team finished with a 27–111 record, last in the American Association.

 The Colonels were the first Major League team to lose more than 100 games in a season.
 The previous record for losses was 92, set by the Washington Nationals in 1886 and matched by the Cleveland Blues in 1887.
 The record would be broken again in 1890 by the Pittsburgh Alleghenys, but remained the AA record until the league folded in 1891.
+The Colonels also held a 24-game losing streak on the road, which not only was the longest losing streak on the road throughout the MLB-recognized American Association, but was also an infamous feat that would not be tied until the 2021 Arizona Diamondbacks matched it 132 years later in the MLB.

 Offseason

-Prior to the start of the season, team owner Mordecai Davidson brought in Dude Esterbrook to manage the team, replacing Davidson himself.
+The team's owner, Mordecai Davidson, had taken control of the club in June 1888.
+The Colonels had a bad season that year, and then in the offseason the cash-strapped Davidson made the team even worse by selling three of his best players (Elton "Ice Box" Chamberlain, catcher Lave Cross and outfielder Hub Collins).
+Davidson had managed the club himself for much of 1888, but he was criticized for that, so he brought in a new manager, Dude Esterbrook.
 He was also seeking a buyer for the team, as his own finances were precarious.

 Regular season

 Early season woes

 The 1889 season was a tumultuous one for the Colonels.
 Manager Esterbrook fined several players, and was fired just ten games into the season.
 Outfielder Jimmy "Chicken" Wolf was appointed team captain, although Davidson traveled with the team as well to ensure their good behavior – which proved quite unpopular.

 Davidson continued to attempt to sell the club as the season progressed, but to no avail.
-He, too, began levying fines, and the local media was harsh on both the owner and the team.
-On May 22, the team began a losing streak that would eventually reach 26 straight games, which still stands as the all-time Major League record as of 2018.
+On May 22, the team began a losing streak that would eventually reach 26 straight games, which still stands as the all-time Major League record as of 2024.
 Most of the losses came during a stretch from May 24 until July 1 in which the team played just three games at home.
+During this time, Davidson began levying fines on his players for minor infractions, including routine errors on the playing field.